 Price: SEK 20.60 per user and month.
 Minimum price 310 SEK / month.

 Initial configuration: Quick to get started.
 Can reuse existing print queues and move them to the cloud or quickly scan the network for printers.
-Agent is installed on clients manually, via script, Intune, SCCM, etc.
+Agent is installed on clients manually, via script, Microsoft Endpoint Manager, SCCM, etc.